lividhen/lividhen.github.io/_tabs/moving assets.md

 8. After moving 24 spaces you are on the X position.
 The next four colums define that.
 9. Just past the X position is the Y position.
 The next four columns define the Y position.
 10. After making your changes, save the file.
+11. See if your assets are in the correct spot by using steps 4-5 in [Start](/start#layeredfs)!